-The Advanced STEM Research Program provides a year-long platform to engage in independent research within the fields of biological sciences, physical sciences, behavioral sciences and engineering.
-Students with a deep interest in scientific discovery will design and implement their own research project throughout this year-long, A.P. equivalent-level course.
+The Advanced STEM Research Program provides a year-long platform to engage in independent research within the fields of biological sciences, physical sciences, behavioral sciences, mathematics and engineering.
+Students with a deep interest in scientific discovery will design and implement their own research project throughout this year-long, college equivalentlevel course.
 By engaging in literature research, generating a testable hypothesis, implementing an experiment, and analyzing the results, students will develop the mastery to critically think about the scientific world.
 Formal presentations of results at the end of the year will further develop the students' communication and critical thinking skills.

-Enrolled students must be self-driven and independent workers with a deep interest in problem-solving.
+Enrolled students must be selfdriven, independent workers with a deep interest in problem-solving.
 Contact with regional experts may be arranged to support the student with advice and exposure to a higher level of academic engagement.